wnfs-wg/spec/spec/private-wnfs.md

 #### 2.1.1.3 `Entry`

 A leaf node, containing the expanded label as well as a value.
 As the private forest for WNFS, this MUST contain a namefilter as label and a set of CIDs of ciphertexts of conflicting writes as the value.
-This set of CIDs is also called the multi-value.

 ## 2.2 Ciphertext Files